 THE SENTINEL OF PEACE

 This magnificent short video was produced for the Skunk Works to mark the 40th anniversary of the U-2 in 1995.
 It combines historic with contemporary footage.
-The extraordinary thing is, every word of the commentary is still valid today!
-Also of note, the pilot doing the walkaround at the start was Brandon King, who flew me in the two-seat U-2 trainer in 1995.
+The extraordinary thing is, every word of the commentary is still valid today, 25 years later!
+Also of note, the pilot doing the walkaround at the start is Brandon King, who flew me in the two-seat U-2 trainer in 1995.

 THE INQUISITIVE ANGEL

 This vintage and very informative production was shot entirely at the U-2 test site in 1955-57 on 16mm film, by two employees of Hycon, the company providing the aircraft’s cameras.
 It was later copied onto VHS tape, but it remained classified Secret until 2006, when John Mueller (another Hycon employee) saved it from destruction and got it declassified.
 It is nearly one hour long, and is viewable on YouTube in three parts.
 Thanks to Joe Donoghue for uploading it: